The Brand Action Gap: Knowing but not acting is costing your business

 BRAND AS INFRASTRUCTURE, NOT A PROJECT

-When brand sits at the centre:
+When brand sits at the centre, it informs everything:

 • Product decisions align with positioning